plops/cl-cpp-generator2/example/162_glfwpp_grating/README.md

-  slow-motion frames are properly illuminated while many show the lcd in a transitioning state. the 3d reconstruction software shall remove these frames. the update pattern seems to run over the display in a vertical motion (but i'm not sure). maybe it will be usefull to have a large white plane next to the 3d target that will alternatively be black or bright. only when this area is sufficiently uniform a frame ma be considered 'properly illuminated'.
+  slow-motion frames are properly illuminated while many show the lcd in a transitioning state. the 3d reconstruction software shall remove these frames. the update pattern seems to run over the display in a vertical motion. part of the illumination pattern and acquisition setup is a large white plane next to the 3d target that will alternatively be black or bright. only when this area is sufficiently uniform a frame ma be considered 'properly illuminated'.